 Setting Boundaries For Work Routines

 Setting boundaries and expectations are very important for remote work.
-As the employee in remote office situations, I have encountered management styles that assume you are available 24/7.
+As an employee in remote office situations, I have encountered management styles that assume you are available 24/7.
 Some jobs require this, but if it is not necessary, the 24/7 availability issue is something to be carefully re-evaluated.
 Remote workers and managers alike have to establish work-life boundaries.

 Don’t expect your remote workers to be on the clock at all times unless that is the expectation they accepted the job with.
 Respect the boundaries of work-life balance.